natebrunelle/cs2102/markdown/group3.md

 Next, for **Problem 9**, guess a formula that would represent the number of moves required for the monks to move $n$ disks.

 Finally, for **Problem 10**, use induction to show that your answer for Problem 9 is correct.
 Here's a hint for how you might do this.
-The number of moves required to move all $n$ disks is going to be the number of moves required to move $n-1$ disks (to free the largest disk), plus one (to move the largest disk), plust the number of moves required to move $n-1$ disks again (to put all disks back atop the largest).
+The number of moves required to move all $n$ disks is going to be the number of moves required to move $n-1$ disks (to free the largest disk), plus one (to move the largest disk), plus the number of moves required to move $n-1$ disks again (to put all disks back atop the largest).
 In other words, the number of moves required should match the return value of the following function.

 {.example ...}
 A function which computes the number of moves required to move a stack of n disks